gammasim/simtools/docs/source/guidelines.rst

 Code formatting
 ===============

-Linting and code checks are done automatically using the pre-commit functionaility using ``isort``, ``black`` and ``pyflakes``.
+Linting and code checks are done automatically using the pre-commit functionality using ``isort``, ``black`` and ``pyflakes``.
 As part of the CI workflow Codacy performs a few additional code checks as well.